Home EventsPart of Who Wants To Be Happy?

 Auto-captioned

-There will be auto-generated captions for this event.
+There will be automatically generated subtitles for this event.

 This event is British Sign Language interpreted.
-An interpreter will be embedded in the event stream/visible to all attendees and will interpret what is discussed into BSL for d/Deaf, hard of hearing and deafened attendees.
+An interpreter will be embedded in the event livestream or visible on screen for online viewers.

 The host and speakers will describe themselves and key visual elements they refer to.
 There will not be a separate audio description track.